Board of Trustees with members of the Jefferson UU church in Golden, Colorado

 Camille Wright, Treasurer

-Carolyn Gillen, John Hutzler, Roger Robinson, Chris Tanner, John Thompson, Evie Zaic
+Carolyn Gillen, John Hutzler, Laura Milne, Roger Robinson, Chris Tanner, John Thompson, Evie Zaic

 Rev. Bill Sinkford (ex officio)